joshmn/caffeinate/README.md

 Caffeinate provides a simple DSL to create scheduled email sequences which can be used by ActionMailer without any additional configuration.

-There's a cool demo with all the things included at [caffeinate.email](https://caffeinate.email).
-You can view the [marketing site source code here](https://github.com/joshmn/caffeinate-marketing).
+There's a cool demo app you can spin up [here](https://github.com/joshmn/caffeinate-marketing).

 ## Is this thing dead?